jstonge/hello-research-groups/docs/index.md

 Part of it is due to ego's new PhD students that are more into computer science than physics or epidemiology.
 The funding stream might be also a driver of that attraction towards that space.
 There has been also foray into the intersection of climate change and public health.

+#### Summarize database

+This dashboard contains summary of the current data; it checks whether the annotated data is balanced, what are our different categories, and so on..

+#### NSF Money

+To fund groups, one needs money.
+One place researchers get money from is the NSF.

+#### NEH Money

+To fund projects, one needs money.
+One place researchers get money from is the National Endowment of the Humanities.

 <!-- Yet another way to look at the change in collaboration patterns is to visualize collaborations as hyperedges: